apollographql/update-graphql-schema/README.md

 # Update GraphQL Schema 🚀

-A Github Action that downloads your GraphQL schema from [introspection](https://graphql.org/learn/introspection/) and/or the [Studio registry](https://www.apollographql.com/docs/studio/) and opens a pull request if anything changed.
+A Github Action that downloads your GraphQL schema from [introspection](https://graphql.org/learn/introspection/) and/or the [Apollo GraphOS](https://www.apollographql.com/docs/graphos/) and opens a pull request if anything changed.

 This action supports converting an introspection schema to SDL and vice-versa based on the file extension.
 We recommend using `.graphqls` to convert to SDL.